-The Fund will be managed in accordance with the Constitution and investment objectives as detailed in its most recent Product Disclosure Statements.
+The Fund will be managed in accordance with the Constitution and investment objectives as detailed in its most recent Product Disclosure Statements as they relate to each relevant class of units on issue.

 Environmental Regulation and Performance

 The operations of the Fund are not subject to any particular or significant environmental regulation under a law of the Commonwealth or of a State or Territory.
 There have been no known significant breaches of any other environmental requirements applicable to the Fund.